Updated 4/14/2025

 More Adventure, Less Expense

-Elopements allow you to invest in what truly excites you—whether that’s a helicopter ride over epic landscapes, a private chef cooking dinner under the stars, or an extended honeymoon in a dream destination.
-When you compare the cost of eloping vs. a wedding, an elopement often means spending less while getting more of what you actually want.
+Elopements let spend your money on things that you actually want to do!
+That could look like a helicopter ride over epic landscapes, a private chef preparing dinner under the stars, or an extended honeymoon in a dream destination.
+When you look at the cost of an elopement vs wedding, eloping often means spending less while getting more of what actually matters to you.

 Say ‘I Do’ Anywhere

-Picture yourself exchanging vows on a mountaintop at sunrise, in a secluded red rock canyon, or on a glacier in Alaska.
-With an elopement, you’re not tied to traditional venues or guest count restrictions—you get to choose a location that speaks to you.
-Need inspiration?
-Here are some of our favorite elopement locations in the U.S.
+Picture exchanging vows on a mountaintop at sunrise, in a red rock canyon, or on a glacier in Alaska.
+With an elopement, you aren’t tied to a traditional venue or limited by guest count.
+You get to choose a location that speaks to you.
+If you’re still figuring out where that might be, check out some of the best places to elope in the U.S. for inspiration.

 A Wedding Day That Feels Like You

-Eloping gives you the freedom to design a day that’s completely personalized—no pressure to follow traditions that don’t resonate with you.
+Eloping gives you the freedom to create a day that’s completely personal, without the pressure to follow traditions that don’t feel right.
 Want to write your vows in a canoe at sunrise?
 Exchange rings on a sailboat?
 Say ‘I do’ at the base of a waterfall?
-It’s all possible.
-And if you’re looking for unique ideas to make your elopement extra special, check out our list of 15 unforgettable elopement activities.
+All of it is possible.
+If you’re looking for ways to make your day even more meaningful, this list of unforgettable elopement activity ideas is a great place to start.

-If you already know an elopement is the way you want to go, what are you waiting for?
-Book a discovery call so we can hear more about your dream day and start planning your elopement!
+If you need some help talking through an elopement vs wedding, we’re for you.
+Book a discovery call so we can hear more about your dream day and can help you decide the way to go!

 Cons of Eloping